wjbmattingly/youtube_booknlp/.ipynb_checkpoints/README-checkpoint.md

-# INTRODUCTION TO PYTHON FOR BEGINNERS
+# INTRODUCTION TO BOOKNLP
-This course is an introduction to
+This course is an introduction to BookNLP

 ## OUTLINE OF COURSE